cdhogan/DFT-basics/3_CO/3_binding/README.md

 # Binding energy

-The binding energy is defined as the energy required to bring the atoms of a molecule to infinite distance from each other (non-interacting).
+The binding energy is the energy required to completely separate a molecule into its individual, isolated atoms in their ground states.
+It quantifies how strongly the atoms are bound together within the molecule.

 <img src="Ref/BE_eqn.png" height="60"/>